quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part12_Q-learning_Off-.md

 :p What is the structure of the backup diagram in Q-learning?
 ??x
-In the backup diagram, the top node is a filled action node representing \(Q(S_t, A_t)\), and the bottom nodes are all possible actions for the next state.
+In the backup diagram, the top node is a filled action node representing $Q(S_t, A_t)$, and the bottom nodes are all possible actions for the next state.
 An arc across these "next action" nodes indicates taking the maximum value.
 ```
          Q(S,A)
             |